Environmental flow: Methods, tools, and models

 Additionally, a 2D model is developed from a 3D turbulence model based on Smagorinsky large eddy closure to more appropriately model environmental large scale flows.
-This model is based on a slow manifold of the turbulent Smagorinsky large eddy closure instead of conventional depth-averaging flow equations.
+This model is based on a slow manifold of the turbulent Smagorinsky large eddy closure instead of conventional depth-averaged flow equations.

-Other tried and tested environmental flow assessment methods include DRIFT (King et al. 2003), which was recently used in the Kishenganga HPP dispute between Pakistan and India at the International Court of Arbitration.
+Other tried and tested environmental flow assessment methods include DRIFT, which was recently used in the Kishenganga HPP dispute between Pakistan and India at the International Court of Arbitration.

 In India

 In India, the need for environmental flows has emerged from the hundreds of large dams being planned in the Himalayan rivers for hydro power generation.
 The cascades of dams planned across the Lohit, Dibang River in the Brahmaputra River, the Alaknanda and Bhagirathi River in the Ganga basin and the Teesta in Sikkim for example, would end up in the rivers flowing more through tunnels and pen stocks rather than the river channels.

 There have been some recommendations by various authorities (Courts, Tribunals, Expert Appraisal Committee of the Ministry of Environment and Forests (India)) on releasing e-flows from dams.
 However, these recommendations have never been backed by strong objectives about why certain e-flow releases are needed.